finos/open-source-readiness/docs/playbook/common-problems.md

 _How to make the case for funding an OSPO within an organisation._

-- **Legal**: sometimes, OSPOs are started from a position of legal necessity.
-Are you using appropriate licenses?
-Does someone have to adjudicate which packages are allowed and which aren't?
+- [Licenses](inbound-licenses): sometimes, OSPOs are started from a position of legal necessity.
+Are you using code with appropriate licenses?
+Does someone have to adjudicate which licenses are allowed and which aren't?

-- [Code Duplication](code-duplication): a lot of times, people need changes to an open-source project.
+- [Maintenance Costs](code-duplication): a lot of times, people need changes to an open-source project.
 If you don't allow them to contribute to the original project then they're going to fork the project internally.
 If you are a large organisation, you may end up with several different, incompatible forks of some open source project.
 This has to be maintained.

 - **Sharing Cost**: Working on open source projects should mean that cost is amortised amongst the collaborating organisations.

+- **Many Eyes / Fewer Bugs**: Linus Torvalds makes the case for Linux that because the OS is so popular, more bugs get found (and fixed) more quickly.
+Increasing the user base of any system should surface rough edges faster.

 ## Staffing